Why do captions matter in videos?

 Pros

-• About 20~40 times faster to apply affects compared to MOGRT/PNG.
+About 20~40 times faster to apply effects compared to MOGRT/PNG.
 And faster video rendering.

-• Near real-time animated preview available when selecting templates.
+Near-real-time animated preview is available when selecting templates.

-• Cloud font support for purchased fonts and has capability to automatically download uninstalled fonts.
+Cloud font support for purchased fonts and has the capability to automatically download uninstalled fonts.

 Cons